natanielmendes/proposals-blockchain/README.md

  # Governance Proposals dApp

-A decentralized application that allows users to submit and view governance proposals on the Ethereum blockchain (Goerli testnet).
+A decentralized application that allows users to submit and view governance proposals on the Ethereum blockchain (Sepolia testnet).

 ## Features